annikaijak/deeplearning_assignment_4/README.md

 This repository contains our 4 assignment from the module Applied Deep Learning and Artificial Intelligence in Business Data Science.

-The four assignments illustrate the knowledge gathered from the module, where we've experimented with everything from simple MLP networks to advanced transformer based chatbots.
+The four assignments illustrate the knowledge we've gathered from the module, where we've experimented with everything from simple MLP neural networks to advanced transformer based chatbots.